Fr4nz83/PWR-plugin-kubernetes/README.md

 $ make
 ```

-## 🔮 Experiments on Production Traces

-Install the required Python dependency environment.
+## How to reproduce our experimental evaluation

+The Python dependencies required to run the Python scripts behind our experimental evaluation are listed in the file requirements.txt.
+They can be installed by executing:

 ```bash
 $ pip install -r requirements.txt
 ```

-1. Please refer to [README](data/README.md) under the `data` directory to prepare production traces.
+1. Please refer to [README](data/README.md) under the `data` directory to prepare production traces. **TODO: update the document**.
-2. Then refer to [README](experiments/README.md) under the `experiments` directory to reproduce the results reported in the paper.
+2. Then refer to [README](experiments/README.md) under the `experiments` directory to reproduce the results reported in the paper. **TODO: update the document**.

-## 🙏🏻 Acknowledge
+## Cite us

-Our simulator is developed based on [open-simulator](https://github.com/alibaba/open-simulator) by Alibaba, a simulator used for cluster capacity planning.
-This repository primarily evaluates the performance of different scheduling polices on production traces.
-GPU-related plugin has been merged into the main branch of [open-simulator](https://github.com/alibaba/open-simulator).
+**TODO**.